kowusu01/KOwusu.Tieku.HarvardX.Capstone.CYO/README.md

-# Classsification of Income using kNN and RandomForest Algorithms
+# Classification of Income using kNN and RandomForest Algorithms

 ## KOwusu.Tieku.HarvardX.Capstone.CYO